From Pattern to Presence: How Early States Shape What We’re Drawn To

 • Recognisable

-• Can still register
+• The experience can still register

 • What state does this bring me into?

-These questions open understanding without judgment.
+These questions allow curiosity without judgement.

 In therapy

-• Making states tolerable
+• Making states more tolerable

-• Restoring choice
+• Restoring choice where repetition once dominated

-• Returning energy to the wider life
+• Allowing emotional energy to return to wider areas of life

 From State to Integration How an early emotional state becomes a symbol, turns into repetition, and resolves through integration.
 STATE Early emotional condition safety • closeness • calm regulation • being held SYMBOL Image / object / scene linked to the state carries its emotional memory REPETITION Symbol is chased without the state intensity → emptiness INTEGRATION State is found in real relationships and life symbol becomes optional Therapy helps you recover the original state — so the symbol no longer has to be compulsively repeated.